nats-io/nats-site/content/blog/nats-tracing.md

 ...
 ```

-The result being that we have a tracing uuid as a list of which services multiple nats requests (or publishes?) made their way through from a given starting point.
+The result being that we have a tracing uuid per initial request and a list of the services the request made it's way through from a given starting point.
 An improvement would be to tie the same uuid to the incoming http request using a middleware and only fall back to uuid for non-user related requests.

 You can find a full example of the code [here](https://github.com/byrnedo/apibase/blob/master/natsio/)